Martha Davis Coe: Radio, TV, Music and Theatre

 In the 1940s she was an Assistant Research Director for radio station WOR, leaving to become the Music Program Director in charge of all live and recorded music programs for radio station WMCA in 1945.
 She also worked on early television programmes at the DuMont Television Network.

 She had her own music studio in New York City for several years and was a composer and concert pianist with wide experience in theatre operation and productions in New York and Summer Stock.

 For GSUSA, she directed A Dream and a Promise as part of the 1953 National Council in Cincinnati, Ohio for an audience of 3,000.
 In 1956 she produced three large-scale arena events for the first Girl Scout Senior Roundup in Highland State Park, Michigan.
 The first pageant included a military flyover and guest speaker Charlton Heston.
 The third pageant was written by Dorothy Fields.

-Between 1976 – 1986 Coe and White wrote, produced and performed two-woman shows Music Hall Favourites and Oscar Wilde and Wonderful as Coe-White Associates, appearing in New York and New Jersey.
+Between 1976 and 1986 Coe and White wrote, produced and performed two-woman shows Music Hall Favourites and Oscar Wilde and Wonderful as Coe-White Associates, appearing in New York and New Jersey.